 Another example... let's say I needed a particular photo for this review, instead of paying an expensive royalty fee to a stock image provider, or driving across town (or another city) to take it myself...
 I could just put the request on Field Agent.

-Like Uber and AirBnB, these seemingly benign apps are causing significant disruption.
+Like Uber and AirBnB, the web and these seemingly benign apps like Field Agent are causing major disruption.

 Currently, Field Agent claims to have paid out 6 million to thousands of Agents across the US, Canada, Europe and Australia.